Evolve Bank & Trust: 2024 - Present

 In June 2024, the Federal Reserve Board issued an enforcement action against the bank for deficiencies in their anti–money laundering, risk management, and consumer compliance programs.

-Also, in June 2024, Evolve announced it was the victim of a data breach by the cybercrime group LockBit.
-Some of its corporate fintech clients, including Affirm, Mercury and Wise also announced their customers were affected by the breach.The CEO of a Memphis-based bank was terminated after being arrested by the FBI and charged with child sex crimes.
+Additionally in June 2024, Evolve announced it was the victim of a data breach by the cybercrime group LockBit.
+Some of its corporate fintech clients, including Affirm, Mercury and Wise also announced their customers were affected by the breach.

-FBI agents arrested Evolve Bank CEO Bob Hartheimer at the company's headquarters in East Memphis Thursday morning, according to a spokesman for Evolve Bank.

-Records show Hartheimer, 68, was booked into the custody of the Shelby County Department of Corrections on Thursday on charges of sexual exploitation of a minor and distributing obscene material.

-Online court records show Hartheimer had a federal court appearance scheduled for Thursday.
-That hearing was reset to October 28, 2025.

-Freezing of customer withdrawals and fraud allegations

-In September 2024, Evolve's partner Synapse Financial Technologies accused the bank of misappropriating customer funds.
-Synapse, which had filed for bankruptcy that spring, had served as a banking as a service platform linking Evolve to fintech apps like Yotta and Juno.
+In September 2024, Synapse Financial Technologies accused Evolve of misappropriating customer funds.
+Synapse, which had filed for bankruptcy that spring, had served as a banking as a service platform linking Evolve to fintech apps like Yotta Technologies and Juno.